sampsyo/cs6120/content/blog/2019-10-19-loop-invariant-code-motion/index.md

 ### Detection

 To find the loop invariant code, first we must detect all natural loops.
-To accomplish this, we make use of control flow graphs from `cfg.py` and dominator trees from `dom.py`.
+To accomplish this, we make use of control flow graphs from `cfg.py` and dominator trees from `dom.py` within our three functions.
+Back-edges are identified with `get_backedges` which takes in a map of successors and the dominator tree. `loopsy` finds the natural loop associated with an input back-edge.
+Every natural loop associated with a back-edge is then identified this way within `natloops` which is the main function.

 ```python
 from cfg import *